sandeepdreddy/data-viz-ncl/README.md

 ## Features

-- Interactive visualization of the Mandelbrot set
+- Interactive visualization of the equation
 - Pan and Zoom controls
 - Configurable maximum iterations